-The following documents are provided12:
+The following documents are provided11:

 - "Quick guides" as introduction to the guidance documents below.
-Separate documents are available for each audience: - Operators of stationary installations; - Aircraft operators; - Competent Authorities; - Verifiers; - National Accreditation Bodies. - Guidance document No. 1 (this document): "The Monitoring and Reporting Regulation General guidance for installations". - An exemplar simplified monitoring plan in accordance with Article 13 MRR. - Guidance document No. 2: "The Monitoring and Reporting Regulation General guidance for aircraft operators".
+Separate documents are available for each audience: - Operators of stationary installations; - Aircraft operators; - Competent Authorities; - Verifiers; - National Accreditation Bodies. - Guidance document No. 1 (this document): "The Monitoring and Reporting Regulation - General guidance for installations". - An exemplar simplified monitoring plan in accordance with Article 13 MRR. - Guidance document No. 2: "The Monitoring and Reporting Regulation General guidance for aircraft operators".
 This document outlines the principles and monitoring approaches of the MRR relevant for the aviation sector.
-It also includes guidance on the treatment of biomass in the aviation sector, making it a stand-alone guidance document for aircraft operators. - Guidance document No. 3: "Biomass issues in the EU ETS": This document discusses the application of sustainability criteria for biomass, as well as the requirements of Articles 38 and 39 of the MRR.
+It also includes guidance on the treatment of biomass in the aviation sector, making it a stand-alone guidance document for aircraft operators. - Guidance document No. 3: "Biomass and other zero-rating in the EU ETS": This document discusses the application of sustainability criteria for biomass, as well as the requirements of Articles 38 and 39 of the MRR.
 This document is relevant for operators of installations and useful as background information for aircraft operators. - Guidance document No. 4: "Guidance on Uncertainty Assessment".
 This document for installations gives information on assessing the uncertainty associated with the measurement equipment used, and thus helps the operator to determine whether he can comply with specific tier requirements. - Guidance document No. 4a: "Exemplar Uncertainty Assessment".
-This document contains further guidance and provides examples for carrying out uncertainty assessments and how to demonstrate compliance with tier requirements.
+This document contains further guidance and provides examples for carrying out uncertainty assessments and how to demonstrate compliance with tier requirements. - Guidance document No. 5: "Guidance on sampling and analysis" (only for installations).
+This document deals with the criteria for the use of non-accredited laboratories, development of a sampling plan, and various other related issues concerning the monitoring of emissions in the EU ETS.

-12 This list reflects the status at the time of writing this updated guidance.
+11 This list reflects the status at the time of writing this updated guidance.
 Further documents may be added later.

-- Guidance document No. 5: "Guidance on sampling and analysis" (only for installations).
-This document deals with the criteria for the use of non-accredited laboratories, development of a sampling plan, and various other related issues concerning the monitoring of emissions in the EU ETS. - Guidance document No. 5a: "Exemplar Sampling Plan".
+- Guidance document No. 5a: "Exemplar Sampling Plan".
 This document provides an example sampling plan for a stationary installation. - Guidance document No. 6: "Data flow activities and control system".
 This document discusses possibilities to describe data flow activities for monitoring in the EU ETS, the risk assessment as part of the control system, and examples of control activities. - Guidance document No. 6a: "Risk Assessment and control activities examples".
 This document gives further guidance and an example for a risk assessment. - Guidance document No. 7: "Continuous Emissions Monitoring Systems (CEMS)".
 This document gives information on the application of measurementbased approaches where GHG emissions are measured directly in the stack, and thus helps the operator to determine which type of equipment has to be used and whether he can comply with specific tier requirements. - Guidance document No. 8: "EU ETS Inspection": Targeted at competent authorities, this document outlines the role of the CA's inspections for strengthening the MRVA system of the EU ETS.